-When it comes time to replace your central air conditioning unit, people may think they have to replace their AC and furnace at the same time.
+When it comes time to replace your furnace, people may think they have to replace their air conditioning unit and furnace at the same time.
 To receive some of the great rebates that are out there, yes, you would need to get the whole kit and kaboodle at the same time.
 But for all practical reasons, no, that isn’t necessary, and there are some benefits to doing it this way.
 I’ll explain why.

 While it’s always a good idea to replace the two parts of the AC at the same time, the furnace, the third part, only has one unit that needs to be replaced.

 Imagine the three main parts of your central air conditioning system.
 In the heating season, you have a gas flame that typically that heats up a metal box.
 Inside that same unit is a blower motor that sends air across the hot metal box which emits warm air into your rooms.
 And that’s how you get heat.

 In the air conditioning season, that firebox is still there physically; it’s just not being heated up.
 No flame is on at all, actually.
 But you will notice the outdoor AC kick on.
 That outdoor AC coil is connected to another coil on the inside of the house where your HVAC system is.
 The outdoor unit has the hot coil which is removing heat front the house while the indoor coil is the cold coil.
 The blower sends air past the cold coil and on to the rest of your home.

 Back to the question “can I just replace my furnace?”
 Now that you know there are three individual units, the furnace, the indoor coil, and the outdoor coil, you should know that any of those components can be changed out one at a time.
 But before you change it, see if there is anything you can do to understand why your furnace may be blowing cold air.
 It may still be repairable!